Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 plt.show()
 ```

 The code begins with something quite odd — a command that starts with a percent sign.
-This is a "magic function" that relates specifically to Jupyter Notebook.
+This is a "magic function" that relates specifically to Jupyter notebooks.
 It tells Jupyter to display graphics inline with the rest of the material in the notebook, which is actually quite handy when you need to create a report.

 The code the follows imports the specific module you need from `matplotlib.pyplot` and gives it the name `plt` to make it easier to use.
 You then use the special `imshow()` function to read the `aRelative.pic_cont` attribute.
 However, nothing shows on screen until you call `plt.show()`.
 Here's what you can expect to see: